huhgawz/docker-oraclelinux-ohs/README.md

 - Get `OHS` installation zip file via `wget` or `curl`
 - Start `OHS` when the image is run
-- Make possible to set external configuration files via [docker volumes](https://docs.docker.com/userguide/dockervolumes/#mount-a-host-directory-as-a-data-volume)
+- Expose volume for configuration files

 ## References